kayzenkayzen/IdukayRNProgrammingTest/README.md

 ## Environment Requirements

-This proyect requires node version >=12
+This project requires node version >=12
 You can use [NVM](https://github.com/nvm-sh/nvm) to manage differents versions of node

 ## Getting started

-1. **Clone the proyect**
+1. **Clone the project**

-Run this commands on proyect root folder
+Run these commands on project root folder

 2. **Install node_modules**: `yarn install`
 3. **Install IOS pod dependencies**: `cd ios && pod install --repo-update && cd ..`

 #### Run the app on IOS

-Run the below command on proyect root folder
+Run the below command on project root folder

 ```
 npx react-native run-ios
 ```

-If you want to start the app from XCODE open the proyect using `IdukayRNProgramming.xcworkspace` from `IdukayRNProgramming/ios/` folder
+If you want to start the app from XCODE open the project using `IdukayRNProgramming.xcworkspace` from `IdukayRNProgramming/ios/` folder
-You can just double click on this file and XCODE will open with the proyect
+You can just double click on this file and XCODE will open with the project

 #### Run the app on ANDROID

-Run the below command on proyect root folder
+Run the below command on project root folder

 ```
 npx react-native run-android